jaume-ferrarons/betag/README.md

 optional arguments:
-  -h, --help       show this help message and exit --source SOURCE  Name of the column to be labelled --target TARGET  Name of the column to store labels to --labels LABELS  Comma separated labels
+  -h, --help       show this help message and exit --source SOURCE  Name of the column or columns (comma separated) to be labelled --target TARGET  Name of the column to store labels to --labels LABELS  Comma separated labels
 ```